 It is frustrating when you have rescued an animal and, in return, that individual responds with aggressive behaviour.

 You shower your horse with affection, and all you get is pinned ears, threats to bite or kick, running away or rearing.
-That’s not how you imagineded the relationship.
+That’s not how you imagined the relationship.

 There are ways to overcome this extinction burst.
-The most important points are to be NON-REACTIVE to these behaviors and STAY SAFE.
+The most important advice is to STAY SAFE and NON-REACTIVE.

 I started in protective contact, i.e. in a training environment with a solid barrier between us.
 This setting provided safety to both of us.